bre3k/phase-0-pac-1-js-variables/README.md

 ## Learning Goals

-- Define what a variable is
+- Define what a variable is.
-- Variable names in JavaScript
+- Variable names in JavaScript.
-- Initializing variables in JavaScript
+- Initializing variables in JavaScript.
-- Retrieving and changing the value of variables
+- Retrieving and changing the value of variables.
-- Identify when to use `const`, `let`, and `var` for declaring variables
+- Identify when to use `const`, `let`, and `var` for declaring variables.

 ## Introduction